 Don’t automatically rule out Mexico just because you think the heat will be too overwhelming.
 It’s a huge country and conditions can vary significantly.
 Northern Baja near the U.S. border will be sizzling hot, but further south along the Pacific coast, ocean breezes prevent the area from becoming unbearable, and as this is off-season here, you can often find some great deals too.
-The peak season for tropical storms (and less-likely, hurricanes) is August and September, so try to aim your trip for July.
-Bring plenty of sunscreen and spend your days sipping drinks under shady umbrellas and swimming in the bathwater-warm, crystal-clear turquoise waters at Medano Beach without having to battle the crowds.
+The peak season for tropical storms (and less likely, hurricanes) in August and September, so try to aim your trip for July.
+Bring plenty of sunscreen and spend your days sipping drinks under shady umbrellas and swimming in the bathwater-warm, crystal-clear turquoise waters at beach resorts without having to battle the crowds.

-On the Caribbean side of Mexico, it’s going to be more humid but you’ll find plenty of ways to stay cool in Cancun while having a good time and paying less than you would during the tourist season.
-Book a seaside resort in Cancun and enjoy your days in an around the water, at the pool and the crystal clear turquoise Caribbean.
+On the Caribbean side of Mexico, it’s going to be more humid, but you’ll find plenty of ways to stay cool in Cancun while having a good time and paying less than you would during the tourist season.
+Book a seaside resort in Cancun and enjoy your days around the water, at the pool, and in the crystal clear turquoise Caribbean.
 This is also the peak season for participating in baby sea turtle releases.
-Families can join in the Seadust Cancun Resort’s Turtle Preservation Program which helps protect hatching sea turtles while offering guests the opportunity to learn more about the animals.
+Families can join the Seadust Cancun Resort’s Turtle Preservation Program, which helps protect hatching sea turtles while offering guests the opportunity to learn more about the animals.
 Rangers will be available to answer questions and ensure the hatchlings are handled appropriately.

-Mammoth Cave National Park is focused around the world’s longest cave system.
-The limestone caverns can be navigated with the help of park rangers with options for all ages and interest levels, including a muddy, darker route for the more adventurous.
-While accommodations close to the park tends to fill up quickly for summer, you can usually find plenty of budget-friendly options only a short drive away.
+Mammoth Cave National Park is focused on the world’s longest cave system.
+The limestone caverns can be navigated with the help of park rangers, with options for all ages and interest levels, including a muddy, darker route for the more adventurous.
+While accommodations close to the park tend to fill up quickly for summer, you can usually find plenty of budget-friendly options only a short drive away.